 Overall: 5 1/4 x 1 x 3/4 in.
 (13.3 x 2.5 x 1.9 cm)

-Sterling silver souvenir spoon; on handle, cut-out Statue of Liberty and “NEW YORK”; on bowl, Trylon and Perisphere and “NEW YORK WORLD’S FAIR 1939”; all in relief; reverse plain.
+Sterling silver souvenir spoon; on obverse of handle, from finial to bowl, cut-out, stacked skyline with Statue of Liberty and ship in foreground, Seal of New York City, "NEW YORK" on ribbon; on bowl, view of “BROOKLYN BRIDGE”; all in relief; reverse plain.

 This spoon is part of a collection of 407 New York-themed spoons donated by journalist and urban critic Roberta Brandes Gratz in 2009.
 During the 1880s, American travelers began collecting spoons in earnest as souvenirs of European cities.
 Anticipating a demand for American souvenir flatware, a few savvy U.S. manufacturers began patenting designs around 1889.
 New York City subjects appeared on spoons almost immediately.
 Gorham became the first major factory to produce New York City spoons, joining the craze in 1891.
 By 1893, Tiffany & Co. offered eighteen different souvenir spoons featuring New York City landmarks at prices ranging from $2 to $5.

 Due to ongoing research, information about this object is subject to change.